joshtyf/flowforge/README.md

 A traditional service request system will require a developer to customise a service request form and also create an automation script that will fulfil the request.
 In a team with few developers, and many different kinds of service requests to deal with, this can be a bottleneck.

 Flowforge aims to solve this problem by providing a simple way for developers to easily define small and reusable steps that can accept dynamic parameters.
 Non-developers can then craft service pipelines using these steps and map the required step parameters to static values defined by the pipeline creator.
-These static values can be further made dynamic by using placeholders in the form of `${parameter_name}` which will be replaced by the final requester when submitting the service request via a form.
+These static values can be further made dynamic by using placeholders in the form of `${placeholder_name}` which will be replaced by the final requester when submitting the service request via a form.
 Apart from the steps which are defined in code, the pipelines and forms are only defined using JSON schema which are easily curated by non-developers.

 This way, developers can focus on creating the steps and maintaining the system, while non-developers can easily create service pipelines and automate service request fulfilment.

 ## How does it work?

 Service pipelines are defined in JSON schema and consists of a series of execution steps that are already pre-defined in code.
 Out of the box, Flowforge provides two step types: `WAIT_FOR_APPROVAL` and `API`.
 The `WAIT_FOR_APPROVAL` step will pause the service request until an admin approves it.
 The `API` step will accept a URL, headers, query parameters, request body, and method to make an API request.
 These parameters are statically configured when defining the pipeline.
-They can also be made dynamic by using placeholders in the form of `${parameter_name}`.
+They can also be made dynamic by using placeholders in the form of `${placeholder_name}`.

 **Example**